 - Discharge: To avoid duplicating, omitting, or prescribing unnecessary medications, cross-reference the patient's pre-admission medication list with the most recent hospital medication list to compare and evaluate the continuing indication and need for all:

 When discharging a patient or transferring their care to another provider, medication reconciliation is an opportunity to identify, investigate and validate any discrepancies.

-Physicians often use medications off-label to treat their patients.
-Off-label refers to using a prescription pharmaceutical approved for sale by Health Canada beyond the criteria set out in the product’s approval.
-While this may usually mean using a drug for an illness or disease not listed in the original authorization, it can also include prescribing different dosages or frequencies, lengthening or shortening the duration of treatments, prescribing to different patient populations (e.g. children) or using different routes of administration than indicated on the drug label.
+Physicians often use medications and devices off-label to treat their patients.
+Off-label refers to using a prescription pharmaceutical or device approved for sale by Health Canada beyond the criteria set out in the product’s approval.
+While this may usually mean using a drug or device for an illness or disease not listed in the original authorization, it can also include prescribing different dosages or frequencies, lengthening or shortening the duration of treatments, prescribing to different patient populations (e.g. children) or using different routes of administration than indicated on the drug label.

-To minimize the risk when prescribing off-label medication consider:
+To minimize the risk when prescribing off-label medication or device use, consider:

 - determining if the use is in keeping with current standards of practice